ftf-geonode/ftf_geonode_vm_test/README.md

-# usaid_nepal_geonode_vm_test
+# ftf_geonode_vm_test

-This repo is used to launch a USAID Nepal GeoNode into a Vagrant Virtual Machine for testing.
+This repo is used to launch a FTF GeoNode into a Vagrant Virtual Machine for testing.

 ## Usage